A Blog connects writers directly to readers with no middlemen, delays, or layers of isolation.

 At one time, not too long ago, most everyone decried self-publishing as second-rate, used only by the marginal scribe and unpublishable writer.
 This is no longer the case.
 After all, blogging is publishing.

 Now most everyone (except perhaps traditional publishers) views self-publishing as a viable option for anyone to consider, from novice to seasoned veteran.
 Indeed some indie authors self-publish because they can make more money that way, publish books faster and more frequently, and maintain greater control over their product and career.

-I’ve been blogging since 2008 and have written over 1,600 posts.
-One day, in my spare time, I will compile some of those posts and turn them into a book.
+I’ve been blogging since 2008.
+One day, in my spare time, I will compile some of my posts and turn them into a book.

 What is your experience with blogging?
 Have you ever self-published a book?
 Please share your thoughts in the comment section below.
 Feel free to link to your blog.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!